Israeli defense minister warns of Gaza City's destruction unless Hamas yields to his country's terms

 Israel has managed to rescue only eight hostages alive and to retrieve the bodies of 49 others.
 Fifty hostages remain in Gaza, about 20 of whom Israel believes to be alive.

-The world’s leading authority on food crises declared Friday that Gaza City is gripped by famine that is likely to spread if fighting and restrictions on humanitarian aid continue.
+The world’s leading authority on food crises said Friday that Gaza City is gripped by famine that is likely to spread if fighting and restrictions on humanitarian aid continue.

 A report by the Integrated Food Security Phase Classification says nearly half a million people in Gaza, about one-fourth of the population, face catastrophic hunger that leaves many at risk of dying.